Raenbow/hello-world/README.md

 # hello-world

-I'm writinf a bit about myself.
+I'm writing a bit about myself.
 A bit about myself.

 Have a lovely day!